Bikes · Resale guide

 Physical Preparation

-Check All Electricals.
-Ensure the headlight (high/low beam), tail lamp, indicators, horn, and instrument cluster lights are all working perfectly.
-Faulty electricals suggest neglect.
+Check All Electrics.
+Make sure the headlight (high/low beam), indicators, horn, tail lamp, and instrument cluster are all working perfectly.
+Faulty electrics suggest neglect.

 Gather All Documents.
-Keep your RC (Registration Certificate), insurance policy, PUC (Pollution Under Control) certificate, and original purchase invoice ready.
-A complete set of documents instills trust.
+Keep your RC, valid insurance, Pollution Under Control (PUC) certificate, comprehensive service records, and the original purchase invoice ready.
+A complete document set can add ₹5,000-₹15,000 to the value.

 Platform Choice